 - To protect the high-precision technology contained in this product, never leave the camera in the places listed below, no matter if in use or storage: - Places where temperatures and/or humidity are high or go through extreme changes.
 Direct sunlight, beaches, locked cars, or near other heat sources (stove, radiator, etc.) or humidifiers. - · In sandy or dusty environments. - Near flammable items or explosives. - In wet places, such as bathrooms or in the rain.
 When using products with weatherproof designs, read their manuals as well. - In places prone to strong vibrations. - · Never drop the camera or subject it to severe shocks or vibrations. - When mounted on a tripod, adjust the position of the camera with the tripod head.
 Do not twist the camera.
-Do not leave the camera pointed directly at the sun.
+Do not leave the camera pointed directly at the sup.
+This may cause lens or shutter curtain damage, color. - Do not leave the camera pointed directly at the sun.
 This may cause lens or shutter curtain damage, color failure, ghosting on the image pickup device, or may possibly cause fires. - Do not touch electric contacts on cameras and interchangeable lenses.
 Remember to attach the body cap when removing the lens. - Before storing the camera for a long period, remove the battery.
 Select a cool, dry location for storage to prevent condensation or mold from forming inside the camera.
 After storage, test the camera by turning it on and pressing the shutter release button to make sure that it is operating normally. - Always observe the operating environment restrictions described in the camera's manual.